undergroundwires/privacy.sexy/README.md

 Check [architecture.md](./docs/architecture.md) for an overview of design and how different parts and layers work together.
 You can refer to [application.md](./docs/application.md) for a closer look at application layer codebase and [presentation.md](./docs/presentation.md) for code related to GUI layer. [collection-files.md](./docs/collection-files.md) explains the YAML files that are the core of the application and [templating.md](./docs/templating.md) documents how to use templating language in those files.
 In [ci-cd.md](./docs/ci-cd.md), you can read more about the pipelines that automates maintenance tasks and ensures you get what see.

 [docs/](./docs/) folder includes all other documentation.

+## Security

+Security is a top priority at privacy.sexy.
+An extensive commitment to security verification ensures this priority.
+For any security concerns or vulnerabilities, please consult the [Security Policy](./SECURITY.md).